Michael Wolff (journalist)

-Michael Wolff (born August 27, 1953) is an American journalist, as well as a columnist and contributor to USA Today, The Hollywood Reporter, and the UK edition of GQ.
+Michael Wolff (born August 27, 1953) is an American journalist, as well as a columnist and contributor to USA Today and The Hollywood Reporter.
 He has received two National Magazine Awards, a Mirror Award, and has authored seven books, including Burn Rate (1998) about his own dot-com company, and The Man Who Owns the News (2008), a biography of Rupert Murdoch.
 He co-founded the news aggregation website Newser and is a former editor of Adweek.